spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 Usually, there is nothing special to do for upgrading the controller.

 Some release of the controller may include backward compatibility breaks, you can find below instructions about how to upgrade for those specials versions.

+### Upgrading to controller v0.0.27 - or Helm chart v0.52.0

+This release introduces auto-registration support and **requires additional RBAC permissions** for the controller to manage secrets.
+The upgrade is backward compatible with existing worker pools.

+If you installed the controller using the Helm chart, the RBAC permissions are automatically updated during the upgrade.
+The same applies if you installed using kubectl with raw manifests.
+The updated permissions are included in the manifests.

+No action is required for existing manually registered worker pools, they will continue to work exactly as before.

+The new auto-registration feature is opt-in, and only activates when the following conditions are both true:

+- You create a WorkerPool resource without specifying the `token` and `privateKey`.
+- You provide a `spacelift-api-credentials` secret in the same namespace as your controller containing your API credentials.

 ### Upgrading to controller v0.0.17 - or Helm chart v0.33.0